slcnyagmurnew/delivery-pickup-analysis/README.md

 ### Delivery Pickup Analysis with Food Delivery Data

+This project includes creating graph with the restaurant and the grouped delivery locations with median value of delivery times, creating ML model using delivery features (distance, traffic, weather condition etc.) to predict incoming order delivery time and using OSRM to find duration and distance of the optimal route.

 #### Setup OSRM with Docker (with the help of steps in https://hub.docker.com/r/osrm/osrm-backend/)

 [Food Delivery Dataset](https://www.kaggle.com/datasets/gauravmalik26/food-delivery-dataset?datasetId=2515893&sortBy=dateRun&tab=profile) is on India map, so to get India information from OSRM first: